 Wertenbaker builds a picture of the Puritan community as one were the church and state enter mutually supportive roles.
 Each was there to strengthen the other and to serve God.
 They were meant to work together and as Wertenbaker points out this was quite easy as the same people that made up the civil government also made up the congregation.

 Church & State in Conflict

-As with Greene and Wertenbaker, David Hall in his book The Faithful Shepard also describes the close relationship between the Church and State in Puritan New England.
+As with Greene and Wertenbaker, David Hall in his book The Faithful Shepherd also describes the close relationship between the Church and State in Puritan New England.

 Unlike Greene and Wertenbaker, Hall focuses more on the struggles concerning the minister’s role in the society and the changes in that role throughout the Puritan period, primarily changes concerning the appointing of the minister and voting rights.
 Hall’s goal is to follow the evolution of the minister’s status, power and conflicts from the founding through the declension.